tommywxd/JavaAC/README.md

-owo.
-basically was a challenge, skript ac vs java ac - you only get 20 mins
+#🅱️asically was a challenge, skript ac vs java ac - you only get 20 mins